Raise the Roof (album)

 Raise the Roof is the second collaborative studio album by British singer-songwriter Robert Plant and American bluegrass-country singer and violinist Alison Krauss.
 The album was released on November 19, 2021, by Rounder Records and Concord Records in the United States and Warner Music for the rest of the world.
 The album was nominated for three Grammy Awards at the 65th Annual Grammy Awards, including Best Americana Album, Best American Roots Song for "High and Lonesome," and Best Country Duo/Group Performance for "Going Where the Lonely Go".

 Critical reception

-Raise the Roof received generally positive reviews from critics.
+Raise the Roof received critical acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 83, which indicates "universal acclaim", based on 14 reviews.